sheltermanager/asm3/doc/manual/configuration.rst

   returned with the adoption date so that the adoption can proceed.

 * When creating payments from the Move menu screens, mark them due instead of
-  received: Creating adoptions and reservations from Move->Adopt an animal lets you receive a payment at the same time.
+  received: Creating adoptions and reservations from :menuselection:`Move --> Adopt an animal` lets you receive a payment at the same time.
 If this option is ticked, the payment will be marked as due to be paid, but not actually received.

-* Allow creation of payments on the Move-Reserve screen: Allow payments to be taken on the Move->Reserve an animal screen.
+* Allow creation of payments on the Move-Reserve screen: Allow payments to be taken on the :menuselection:`Move --> Reserve an animal` screen.

-* Allow entry of two donations on the Move menu screens: When creating an adoption or reserve from Move->Adopt an animal, allow space for two donations in case of adopters who would like to make a donation as well as paying the adoption fee.
+* Allow entry of two donations on the Move menu screens: When creating an adoption or reserve from :menuselection:`Move --> Adopt an animal`, allow space for two donations in case of adopters who would like to make a donation as well as paying the adoption fee.

 * Allow overriding of the movement number on the Move menu screens: If turned on, the movement number field will be visible on all Move menu screens for the user to override.

 * Our shelter does trial adoptions, allow us to mark these on movement screens:
-  When creating an adoption from Move->Adopt an animal, or in any of the movement tabs/screens, show a “trial” tickbox and trial end date.
+  When creating an adoption from :menuselection:`Move --> Adopt an animal`, or in any of the movement tabs/screens, show a “trial” tickbox and trial end date.
 This allows for trial adoptions (some shelters call this “Foster to Adopt”), which can then be reported on by installing the “Active Trial Adoptions” and “Expired Trial Adoptions” reports.

 * Treat Trial Adoptions as shelter inventory: As with the Foster as inventory option, trial adoptions are still shown in the Shelter View and on shelter